Ljubljana mon amour: In fact, already the city’s name sounds like a tender song…and derives from ljubljena – beloved.

 You can also buy a Ljubljana Card there.
 With this card, you have free admission to more than twenty attractions, you can travel for free on city buses including the one to the airport – the slow one that nobody wants to take.
-You can join a guided city tour and you have 24-hour internet access at their office; which must be a remainder from times when you did not get free Wifi at each and every restaurant or bar and even at hotspots throughout the city.
+You can join a guided city tour and have 24-hour internet access at their office.
+Obviously, this must be a remainder from times when there wasn’t free Wifi at each and every restaurant or bar and even at hotspots throughout the city.

 |24 hours||48 hours||72 hours|

-Note: You’ll get a 10% discount if you buy the card on the internet.
+My Tip: You’ll get a 10% discount if you buy the card on the Internet.

 Many people speak pretty decent English, most young people have even a great command of the language.
 However, it puts a smile on people’s faces when you can say at least thank you – hvala – and please and you’re welcome – prosim.